First measurement of $^{30}$S+$\alpha$ resonant elastic scattering for the $^{30}$S($\alpha$,p) reaction rate: Experiment

 We quantified the measurement capabilities of the active target using both online and offline measurements.
 For the low-gain region, we compared the position of $^{30}$S ions derived from the active target to those determined by extrapolation of the PPAC data.
 For the high-gain region, we analyzed the aggregate track width of radiation emitted from a standard $\alpha$ source in a fixed position as measured by the active target; the tracks were software gated to be in coincidence with a geometrically-central SSD strip.
-Assuming a standard PPAC resolution of 0.9~mm and the known finite strip size of the SSD, we varied the active target resolution in a Monte Carlo simulation until the calculations agreed with the data.
+By assuming a standard CRIB PPAC resolution of $\sim\!\!1~{\rm mm}$ based on our experience and the known finite strip size of the SSD, we varied the active target resolution in a Monte Carlo simulation until the calculations agreed with the data.
 The performance of the active target depended on the type of measurement, quoted below at $1\sigma$.
-The $Y$-position, determined by the electron drift time, was the most precise being 0.5~mm.
+The $Y$ position, determined by the electron drift time, was the most precise being $\leq 0.5$~mm; the high precision of the drift-time measurement enabled us to confirm the PPAC resolution, which was found to be 0.9~mm.
 The $X$-position resolution, determined by charge division in the backgammon pads, was 3~mm.

-In the present work, the typical $^{30}$S scattering laboratory angle and change in energy loss was difficult to reliably distinguish from the unscattered beam given the above resolution for the active target in $X$.
-Considering the close spacing of the high-gain GEM data and their relatively large distance from typical scattering locations, extrapolating such a vector results in a large uncertainty.
+In the present work, the typical $^{30}$S scattering laboratory angle and change in energy loss was difficult to reliably distinguish from the unscattered beam given the above resolution for the low-gain GEM in $X$.

+Considering the close spacing of the high-gain GEM data and their relatively large distance from typical scattering locations, extrapolating the vector of an $\alpha$ particle's track results in a large uncertainty.
 Instead, we found that averaging the pad $X$ and $Y$ data over the center (in $Z$) of the high-gain GEM reduced the uncertainty and was sufficient for our purposes.